K-pop boy band BTS faces boycott calls in China over Korean War comment

 Suddenly, BTS had joined a long list of brands including Versace, McDonald’s and Marriott that have triggered consumer blowback in China after — in the words of state mouthpieces — hurting the feelings of the Chinese people.

 The kerfuffle sparked a media frenzy in BTS’ home country, South Korea, where the band’s members are beloved K-pop heroes.
-A front-page headline in the country’s mass-circulation newspaper Chosun Ilbo on Tuesday read “China is censoring even BTS’ award acceptance speech.”
+A front-page headline in the mass-circulation newspaper Chosun Ilbo on Tuesday read “China is censoring even BTS’ award acceptance speech.”
 The paper voiced concerns about Chinese fans’ BTS boycott as a deja-vu of economic fallout from a missile-defense dispute in 2017.

 South Korea’s economy is heavily dependent on China, which is both its largest export destination and largest source of imported goods.